GHOST-ir/Note/README.md

-You cna use "foreach" in java script instead function on to eleven
+You can use "foreach" in java script instead function one to eleven

+(It's just a mini app , not important)